The 2021 season marks Powell's 28th as a Major League broadcaster and his 13th year in the Atlanta Braves radio booth.

 A native of Roswell, Ga., Powell attended the University of Georgia as a National Merit Scholar.

-Jim and Emmy, also a Georgia native, have three daughters, Allie, who attends the University of Georgia, Sabrina and Julia.
+Jim and Emmy, also a Georgia native, have three daughters: Allie, Sabrina and Julia.